 At The New Forest Small School we value and appreciate the importance of academic subjects.
 However, unlike state education and the majority of private education, we do not believe that the academic side of education should dominate the school timetable to the virtual exclusion of all other areas of development.

-When one considers that children typically spend over 80% of the school day involved in academic pursuits, notwithstanding the homework they are given each night we should rightly expect all our children to leave school as academic geniuses.
+When one considers that children typically spend over 80% of the school day involved in academic pursuits (notwithstanding the homework they are given) we should rightly expect all our children to leave school as academic geniuses!
 That this is patently not the case must inevitably lead to the conclusion that a considerable amount of the lessons they sat through were a waste of time.
 Just like adults, children can only take in a certain amount of new knowledge each day, beyond this point they will just experience burn out.
-This will mean they will be sitting through lessons that they can no longer assimilate, will inevitably fall behind with and in many cases grow to dislike.
+This will mean they will be sitting through lessons that they can no longer assimilate, will inevitably fall behind with and in many cases simply grow to dislike.

 In no particular order this is what we came up with…

-However to be able to properly develop these qualities and skills it is necessary to give real time to them during the school day.
+However, to be able to properly develop these qualities and skills it is necessary to give real time to them during the school day.

 So, in Kindergarten & Lower School classes, academic time makes up no more than 50% of the school day and the lessons are designed to be active, dynamic and fun.
-Whilst in the Secondary Class, with its emphasis on GCSE preparation, academic time constitutes two thirds of the day.
+Whilst in the Upper School classes, with it’s emphasis on GCSE preparation, academic time constitutes two thirds of the day.

 This gives us time for activities such as Free Choice, where the children can socialise together and take time to develop their own projects.

 It also allows us to have considerably more outside play time.
 Not your typical play time however.
 Play time at our school usually involves the whole class, including the teacher, playing sports, traditional games or games we have invented together.
 The teacher will offer any social guidance needed ensuring that play time is very much a time for building social awareness, co-operative skills as well as physical skills.
 (See class timetables for Kindergarten, Primary & Secondary)